Independent Contractor vs. Employee: Critical Differences To KnowStartup Law ResourcesEmployment Law, Human Resources

 Support for Employment Law and Tax Compliance

 If you need help determining whether your workers should be employees or contractors, or you need guidance about complying with employment-related legal and tax obligations, you should post your legal need on UpCounsel's marketplace.
 UpCounsel screens out 95 percent of lawyers to provide only the best lawyers from top law schools like Harvard Law School or Yale Law School.
-UpCounsel lawyers have an average of 14 years of experience and have provided legal services to companies such as Stripe, Twilio and Google.
+UpCounsel lawyers have an average of 14 years of experience and have provided legal services to companies such as Menlo Ventures, Airbnb and Google.